Command-line interface: Abbreviating commands

 In Multics, command-line options and subsystem keywords may be abbreviated.
 This idea appears to derive from the PL/I programming language, with its shortened keywords (e.g., STRG for STRINGRANGE and DCL for DECLARE).
 For example, in the Multics forum subsystem, the -long_subject parameter can be abbreviated -lgsj.
 It is also common for Multics commands to be abbreviated, typically corresponding to the initial letters of the words that are strung together with underscores to form command names, such as the use of did for delete_iacl_dir.

 In some other systems abbreviations are automatic, such as permitting enough of the first characters of a command name to uniquely identify it (such as SU as an abbreviation for SUPERUSER) while others may have some specific abbreviations pre-programmed (e.g. MD for MKDIR in COMMAND.COM) or user-defined via batch scripts and aliases (e.g. alias md mkdir in tcsh).

 Option conventions in DOS, Windows, OS/2

-On DOS, OS/2 and Windows, different programs called from their COMMAND.COM or CMD.EXE (or internal their commands) may use different syntax within the same operating system.
+On DOS, OS/2 and Windows, different programs called from their COMMAND.COM or CMD.EXE (or internally their commands) may use different syntax within the same operating system.
 For example: